arr

 As with savings account rates, money market rates are subject to change at any time.
 Despite this changeability, shopping for the best money market rates is important for two reasons:

-• Even as rates change all the time, many of the same banks routinely stay hear the head of the pack.
-Choosing one of the banks that has often offered one of the best rates is likely to continue to pay off as rates in general rise and fall.
+• Rates change regularly, but many of the same banks routinely stay at the head of the pack.
+Choosing one of the banks offering one of the best rates is likely to continue to pay off as rates rise and fall.

 When you shop for rates, understanding how rate tiers work can become very important.